-A. Minimum Electrical Service:
+A. Minimum Electrical Service

-- 1. All electrical work shall be performed by a licensed electrician, and shall comply with local, county, or state requirements having jurisdiction.
+- All electrical work shall be performed by a licensed electrician, and shall comply with local, county, or state requirements having jurisdiction.
 The panel, service mast, etc. shall be installed to local utility company requirements.
-Each home, at a minimum, shall have a 200 ampere Arc-Fault panel with a main breaker and 30 available single-pole circuits. - 2.
-Service shall be of a three (3) wire type, with service entry on an approved weather head. - 3.
-The service meter and service panel shall be located above the Base Flood Elevation (BFE) with adequate freeboard required by the city.
-As per §2306.514 Breaker panel is not to exceed 48 inches above the floor. - 4.
-All exposed wiring, service lines and feeders shall be protected and properly shielded in approved conduit.
+Each home, at a minimum, shall have a 200 ampere Arc-Fault panel with a main breaker and 30 available single-pole circuits. - Service shall be of a three wire type, with service entry on an approved weather head. - The service meter and service panel shall be located above the Base Flood Elevation (BFE) with adequate freeboard required by the City.
+As per §2306.514 Breaker panel is not to exceed 48 inches above the floor. - All exposed wiring, service lines and feeders, shall be protected and properly shielded in approved conduit.

-B. Receptacles:
+B. Receptacles

-- 1. Every habitable room within the home shall contain receptacles required by code but not less than the following: - a.
-At a minimum, 2 separate duplex wall mounted type electric outlets.
-Placement of such outlets shall be on separate walls. - b.
-Habitable rooms over 120 square feet, shall contain, at a minimum, 3 separate duplex and remote wall type electric outlets. - c.
-All newly installed outlets shall be grounded duplex receptacles or Ground-Fault Circuit Interrupter (GFCI) protected. - d.
-Circuit breakers shall be Arc Fault type - e.
-Temporary wiring, extension or zip cords shall not be used as permanent wiring. - f.
-Minimum wiring gauge shall be 14 Romex on 15 amp circuits with increased wire size as per code. - g.
-As per §2306.514 Duplex outlets must be installed at least 15 inches from the floor.
-At the homeowner's request measure and if approved by the code enforcement department, electrical outlets may be placed between 24 to 30 inches from the floor surface. - 2.
-A GFCI shall be installed for all electrical outlets used in bathrooms and toilet rooms, all outlets within 6 foot of a water source (excluding designated simplex equipment circuits for clothes washing machines and sump pumps), and outlets located on open porches or breezeways, exterior outlets, outlets located in garages and in non-habitable basements, except those electrical outlets that are dedicated appliance outlets.
+Every habitable room within the home shall contain receptacles required by code but not less than the following:

+• At a minimum, 2 separate duplex wall mounted type electric outlets.
+Placement of such outlets shall be on separate walls.

+- Habitable rooms over 120 square feet, shall contain, at a minimum, 3 separate duplex and remote wall type electric outlets. - All newly installed outlets shall be grounded duplex receptacles or Ground-Fault Circuit Interrupter (GFCI) protected. - Circuit breakers shall be Arc Fault type. - Temporary wiring, extension or zip cords shall not be used as permanent wiring. - Minimum wiring gauge shall be 14 Romex on 15-amp circuits with increased wire size as per code. - As per §2306.514, Duplex outlets must be installed at least 16 inches from the floor.
+At the homeowner's request, measure and if approved by the code enforcement department, electrical outlets may be placed between 24 to 30 inches from the floor surface.

+A GFCI shall be installed for all electrical outlets used in bathrooms and toilet rooms, all outlets within 6 feet of a water source, excluding designated simplex equipment circuits for clothes washing machines and sump pumps, and outlets located on open porches or breezeways, exterior outlets, outlets located in garages and in non-habitable basements, except those electrical outlets that are dedicated appliance outlets.
 All kitchen receptacles serving the countertop area shall be GFCI protected.
-All exterior receptacles shall be covered by a receptacle cover that when a cord is plugged in, the GFCI outlet will stay covered and protected. - 3.
-All fixtures and wiring shall be adequately installed to ensure safety from fire so far as visible components are observed. - 4.
-All wall and/or ceiling type lighting fixtures shall be controlled by a wall switch. - 5.
-Each receptacle or switch located on an exterior wall shall have a foam seal placed under the cover and shall be of the type approved for exterior use. - 6.
-All outlets and fixtures shall be properly installed and connected to the source of electric power in a proper manner and shall be in accordance with the electrical code of the city and/or the National Electric Code (N.E.C), as applicable - 7.
-All work shall be permitted, inspected, and approved by a city code inspector, or by a person knowledgeable in electrical requirements and installations, and is approved by the city/county/state. - 8.
-All broken and/or missing switch plates and/or receptacle plates shall be replaced. - 9.
+All exterior receptacles shall be covered by a receptacle cover that when a cord is plugged in, the GFCI outlet will stay covered and protected.

+All fixtures and wiring shall be adequately installed to ensure safety from fire so far as visible components are observed.

+All wall and/or ceiling type lighting fixtures shall be controlled by a wall switch.

+Each receptacle or switch located on an exterior wall shall have a foam seal placed under the cover and shall be of the type approved for exterior use.

+All outlets and fixtures shall be properly installed and connected to the source of electric power in a proper manner and shall be in accordance with the electrical code of the city and/or the National Electric Code (N.E.C), as applicable.

+All work shall be permitted, inspected, and approved by a City of Houston Enforcement or TREC Inspectors as required by grantor requirements.

+All broken and/or missing switch plates and/or receptacle plates shall be replaced.
 Install TV J-box with conduit to attic in one location.